 - Being sprayed by a skunk, which would require special de-skunking products

-- When treating prolapsed vent, egg binding, and when a chicken is overheated and in danger of heat stroke, etc. (in the case of heat stroke, it’s really more of a dip)
+- When treating prolapsed vent, egg binding, and when a chicken is overheated and in danger of heat stroke, etc. (in the case of heat stroke, it’s really more of a cool soak)

-When I give my dog a bath, she gets the head-to-toe treatment, but chickens do not ordinarily require the full spa treatment, they can be spot-bathed more often than not.
+When I give my dog a bath, she gets the head-to-toe treatment, but chickens do not usually require the full spa treatment, they ordinarily can be spot-bathed.
 For example, if the vent feathers are soiled, I wash only the butt area.
 Why?
 Because chickens spend a great deal of time arranging and conditioning their feathers with oil from their uropygial gland and a bath can strip the feathers and skin of the benefits of those efforts.

 A chicken’s uropygial gland is located at the base of the tail.
 Chickens take oil from this gland with their beaks and distribute it meticulously and painstakingly onto their feathers.